Are you looking for the best litter for kittens? Having trouble training your young kitties into using the litter box?

 One reason why this litter is long-lasting is that it requires a lower minimum litter depth at the box than most products.

-- In fact, you only need to pour 1 inch of Feline Pine into the box to get started.
+- Pour 1 inch of Feline Pine into the box to get started

-- As for cleaning, you only have to do the usual daily scooping and disposing of the solids.
+- Do the usual daily scooping and disposing of the solids

 So, when should you change the entire litter box?
 The answer is: as soon as you see that most of the pellets have already turned into sawdust.
 Easy to remember, right?